SietseAchterop/My_BLE_UART/README.md

+## Note

+This is an updated version of the flutter_reactive_ble_uart app.

+1. Newer flutter, android studio and libraries are used.
+2. And main.dart is updated accordinly.

+Everything seems to work, there is however one strange problem.
+While is works when used with a Samsung tablet (Android 10) there is a problem with a Samsung S7 smartphone (Android 8).
+Often, after connecting, there is a immediate disconnect.
+This often with one of the following error messages:

+> GenericFailure<CharacteristicValueUpdateError>(code:CharacteristicValueUpdateError.unknown, message: "Disconnected from MAC='XX:XX:XX:XX:XX:XX with status 19 (GATT_CONN_TERMINATE_PEER_USER")E7:05...  ($id)

+> GenericFailure<CharacteristicValueUpdateError>(code:CharacteristicValueUpdateError.unknown, essage: "Cannot write client characteristic config descriptor (code 3) with characteristic UUID 6e4000....")E7:05...

+What also is strange there seems to be a kind of switch, either there is no error for some time of this error occurs every time.
+Is the something amiss with the working with Android 8?

+Below the original README

 # flutter reactive BLE UART demo app

 This demo app shows an usecase for using flutter_reactive_ble library for building a UART emulation over BLE.